anoushkaa26/Spotify-Clone/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

 <h3><b>License</b></h3>
-This project is open-source and available under the MIT License
+This project is open-source and available under the MIT License.